djessich/cookbook-pyload/README.md

 * `tmp_dir` - Specifies the full path to the temp directory.
 By default, this is set to `/tmp/pyload`.
 * `user` - Specifies the user to run the instance.
 By default, this is set to `pyload`.
 * `group` - Specifies the group to run the instance.
 By default, this is set to `pyload`.
-* `tarball_path` - Specifies the full path to the distribution tarball.
-If the file does not exist, it will be downloaded from `tarball_url`.
-Only used if install method is set to `tarball_pip`.
+* `source_path` - Specifies the full path to the distribution source.
+If the file does not exist, it will be downloaded from `source_url`.
+Only used if install method is set to `source`.
 By default, this depends on specified version.
-* `tarball_url` - Specifies the download URL to the distribution tarball.
-Only used if install method is set to `tarball_pip`.
+* `source_url` - Specifies the download URL to the distribution source.
+Only used if install method is set to `source`.
 By default, this depends on specified version.
-* `tarball_checksum` - Specifies a checksum for the distribution tarball downloaded from `tarball_url`.
-Only used if install method is set to `tarball_pip`.
+* `source_checksum` - Specifies a checksum for the distribution source downloaded from `source_url`.
+Only used if install method is set to `source`.
 This must be a valid SHA256 hash.
 By default, this depends on specified version.
 * `create_user` - Specifies if the user should be created.
 By default, this is set to `true`.
 * `create_group` - Specifies if the group should be created.
 By default, this is set to `true`.
 * `create_download_dir` - Specifies if the download directory should be created.
 By default, this is set to `true`.